 Which Medical Professionals Can Certify An Application For Colorado Disabled Parking?

 The following medical professionals can certify an application for a Colorado disabled parking permit:

 - Advanced Practice Nurse

 - Commissioned Medical Officer of the U.S. Armed Forces, the U.S. Public Health Service, and/or the U.S. Veterans Administration

 - Chiropractor (short-term permit only)

 - Physical Therapist (short-term permit only)

-A Colorado three-year permit must be renewed every three years.
-A Colorado short-term placard must be renewed after 90 days and can be renewed only once.
+As the name suggests, three-year permits expire after three years.
+Colorado short-term placards expire after 90 days and can be renewed once.

 How To Renew Your Colorado Disabled Parking Permit Online